-The Fatal Crash that occurred at 86 Mount Jefferson is the most severe crash severity • outcome.

-- The Old Boston Turnpike at Worcester Road Intersection Crash Cluster with its nine (9) total crashes that includes two (2) Injury Crashes. - The Gardner Road (Route 68) Crash Corridor with its 23 total crashes and five (5) Injury Crashes.
+- The Fatal Crash that occurred at 86 Mount Jefferson is the most severe crash severity outcome. - The Old Boston Turnpike at Worcester Road Intersection Crash Cluster with its nine (9) total crashes that includes two (2) Injury Crashes. - The Gardner Road (Route 68) Crash Corridor with its 23 total crashes and five (5) Injury Crashes.

 The remaining 15 total crashes did not occur in an Intersection Crash Cluster, Crash Corridor or was not a Fatal Crash.
-Each crash occurred at its own intersection or mid-block location.
-Attachment 3 includes a listing of the crashes that did not occur in a Crash Corridor and a listing of intersections with one crash, many of which occurred in Crash Corridors.
+Each crash occurred at its own intersection or midblock location.